ashleighliu/Art-Gallery-Management-Database/README.md

 <h1> :crayon: Features: </h1>
  <h2>Admin/Management Side </h2>
-- Login Page: The page where the system users will submit their system credentials to access and manage the data of the Art Gallery Management Database.
+- Login Page: The page where the system users will submit their system credentials to access and manage the data of the art gallery database.

 - Home Page: The page where the system user will be redirected by default after logging into the system.